stevesona/Diabetes-Risk-Analysis/README.md

 ---

 ## Project Overview
-This project aims to **analyze and predict diabetes** in different demographic groups based on key health indicators such as **age, sex, BMI, and smoking history**.
+This project aims to analyze and predict diabetes** in different demographic groups based on key health indicators such as age, sex, BMI, and smoking history.
-The dataset used for this analysis was sourced from **Kaggle**.
+The dataset used for this analysis was sourced from Kaggle.

 ### **Power BI Dashboard Preview**
   ![Diabetes Risk Analysis](https://github.com/user-attachments/assets/4389da39-7b8f-4e49-acaf-0e9362918a8a)